 Some products might not be available in your country or region.

-Draft 1:

-Some products might not be available in your country or region.

-This content does not apply to Surface Studio.
-For more info about the battery for Surface Studio, see Troubleshoot power problems with Surface Studio.
+This content does not apply to Surface Studio models.
+For more info about the power for Surface Studio, see Troubleshoot power problems with Surface Studio.

 If you're experiencing any of the following scenarios, the issue might be with the battery or because Windows isn't recognizing the battery: